Discover how adding these 12 little words to your freelance contract can help you get paid on time — every time. Even if

 All you need now are some clients to pay you.

 With this free PDF, you’ll discover how to use a simple, 30-second conversation to get two referrals from every single client you sign.
 (I’ll even show you exactly what to say during this conversation with my word-for-word script on page 13.)

 But there is a small catch…

 30-Second Referrals is only available to members The Freelance Like A Pro email list.

-So enter your best email below to join us and claim your free copy of 30-Second Referrals now.
+So enter your best real email below to join us and claim your free copy of 30-Second Referrals now.
 (And you’ll get my members-only emails to help you run a more profitable and stress-free freelance business, too.)

 Enter your first name & best real email (no aliases)